Are You Sleeping On A Defective Bed...

 in any message board or blog, but not the entire article on a message board or blog.

-Consumer complaints are being taken for a possible Class Action Lawsuit against mattress companies for not honoring their warranties.
-This information being collected from consumers will be forwarded to a Washington D.C. based Consumer Attorney for possible litigation.
-Make sure you click and submit the form below if you are sleeping on a defective bed and the company is finding some bogus excuse not to honor the warranty.
+Consumer complaints were taken for possible Class Action Lawsuits against mattress companies for not honoring their warranties.
+This information collected from consumers was forwarded to a Washington D.C. based Consumer Attorney for possible litigation.
+Click on the link below for the result of these submissions with resulted in an out of Court Settlement with National Bedding Company, a.k.a.
+Serta Mattresses.

 In Depth Special ReportReport